-Knights of Columbus Soccer Challenge: Saturday, October 23, 2021, at the Schuyler Field House.
+Knights of Columbus Soccer Challenge: Saturday, October 29, 2022, at the Schuyler Field House.
 The newest program for youth is the Knights of Columbus Soccer Challenge.
 As a state, Nebraska offers this program to boys and girls ages 9 to 14 (based on their age on September 1).
 This competition is open to all youth, no matter if they attend a Catholic school or not.
 Make sure to take advantage of this and involve youth from neighboring public schools and the community around your parish.

 The contest will be divided into four levels of competition: Council, District, Regional, and State.
 State winners will be forwarded on to the Supreme office for consideration at the international level.
 Over the last several years, approximately 30 councils across the state participated in the Knights of Columbus Soccer Challenge, which roughly translates to just 20% of the councils in the Nebraska Jurisdiction.
 Council competitions should be held sometime during the end of August or early September, with Districts taking place by the end of September.
 Regional competitions should be scheduled for early October.
-The State Knights of Columbus Soccer Challenge will take place on October 23rd.
 All the information that you need to run your Council competition can be found in the Knights of Columbus Soccer Challenge Kit.
 Kit and program guide sheets can be ordered at Officers Online.
 This kit can be ordered by your Grand Knight, Deputy Grand Knight, Council Youth Director, or your Council Knights of Columbus Soccer Challenge Chairman, and will be provided to your council free of charge.